Turrón: Spanish turrón

-This variation in ingredients and resulting dryness reflects a continuum that exists also in amaretto (almond-flavored) cookies, from a meringue to a macaroon.
+This variation in ingredients and resulting dryness reflects a continuum that exists also in amaretti (almond-flavored) cookies, from a meringue to a macaroon.

-Other varieties include Torró d'Agramunt from near Lleida, Torró de Xerta from near Tortosa and torró de Casinos.
+Other varieties include torró d'Agramunt from near Lleida, torró de Xerta from near Tortosa and torró de Casinos.

 In modern times, the name turrón has widened its meaning in Spain to include many other sweet preparations that, in common with traditional turrón, are sold in bars of around 20 x 10 x 3 cm.
 These bars can have chocolate, marzipan, coconut, caramel, candied fruit, etc.

-Italian Torrone
+Italian torrone

 Torrone is a traditional winter and Christmas confection in Italy and many varieties exist.
-They differ from the Spanish version in that a lower proportion of nuts is used in the confection.
-Traditional versions from Cremona, Lombardy, range widely in texture (morbido, soft and chewy, to duro, hard and brittle) and in flavor (with various citrus flavorings, vanilla, etc., added to the nougat) and may contain whole hazelnuts, almonds and pistachios or only have nut meal added to the nougat.
+It differs from the Spanish version in that a lower proportion of nuts is used in the confection.
+Traditional versions from Cremona, Lombardy, range widely in flavor (with various citrus flavorings, vanilla, etc., added to the nougat); as well as in texture, from morbido (lit. 'soft') to duro (lit. 'hard') or brittle), and may contain whole hazelnuts, almonds, or pistachios or only have nut meal added to the nougat.
 Some commercial versions are dipped in chocolate.
 The popular recipes have varied with time and differ from one region to the next.
 Torrone di Benevento from Benevento, Campania, sometimes goes by the historic name Cupedia, which signifies the crumbly version made with hazelnuts.
 The softer version is made with almonds.
-The Torrone di Benevento is considered to be the oldest of its kind since it predates Roman times and was widely known in the territories of Samnium.
-Although originally resembling sticky paste, it now differs only marginally from the varieties of Torrone di Cremona.
+The torrone di Benevento is considered to be the oldest of its kind since it predates Roman times and was widely known in the territories of Samnium.
+Although originally resembling sticky paste, it now differs only marginally from the varieties of torrone di Cremona.
 Abruzzo, Sicily and Sardinia also have local versions that may be slightly distinct from the two main denominations from Lombardy and Campania.
+The co-founders of Toblerone were also inspired by torrone when choosing the name for their chocolate.